abhishek-anand93/DensityLaughlin/README.md

 Laughlin.f90 will take 'N' (number of particles), 'm' in the filling fraction (1/m) of the state (eg. m=3 for a ff 1/3), 'trial' to keep track of number of trials and also because Fortran gives error when it tries to generate files with same caption.

+angular_plot.py will take N, m and trial as input and generate the plot.